Ready to Learn More?

 If you have questions after reviewing your degree progress report (advisement report), please see Advising Services.

 Nursing Assistant CertificationProof of certification as a Nursing Assistant or completion of a Nursing Assistant course is required prior to petitioning.
 Refer to petition requirements for additional details.General Education CoursesThe following general education courses are required to successfully graduate from the Nursing-Associate Degree program.
 Some of these courses are required to petition and others may be completed prior to the start of the program or by the end of the first year of the program.
-Prospective students should refer to petition requirements and current students should refer to their Degree Progress Report for additional details regarding which general education program requirements must be taken to petition.Refer to the Petition tab for additional information about petition pre-requisites.Speech must be completed prior to third semester.Choose one of the following courses.Choose one of the following courses.
-Note: Gen Anatomy & Physiology 10806177 must be taken in combination with Advanced Anatomy & Physiology 10806179.
-Anatomy and Physiology 1 must be taken in combination with Anatomy and Physiology 2.Choose one of the following courses.
-Note: Gen Anatomy & Physiology 10806177 must be taken in combination with Advanced Anatomy & Physiology 10806179.
-Anatomy and Physiology 1 must be taken in combination with Anatomy and Physiology 2.Choose one of the following courses.Choose one of the following courses.Choose one of the following courses.Choose one of the following courses.First SemesterSecond SemesterThird SemesterFourth Semester -
+Prospective students should refer to petition requirements and current students should refer to their Degree Progress Report for additional details regarding which general education program requirements must be taken to petition.Refer to the Petition tab for additional information about petition pre-requisites.Speech must be completed prior to third semester.First SemesterSecond SemesterThird SemesterFourth Semester -

 Admission